Skip to Main Content

 illustration of people in discussion online.

 Thank you to everyone who has provided input into FIFSW’s new strategic plan.
 We are now moving to the next phase of the consultation process!
-In May, the Faculty will be hosting five strategy hives, where we will co-create the priorities, intentions and shared commitments for our next strategic plan.
+In May, the Faculty will be hosting strategy hives, where we will co-create the priorities, intentions and shared commitments for our next strategic plan.

 Below is an overview and detailed information on each hive.
 FIFSW faculty, students, staff, alumni, program partners and collaborators are encouraged to register for as many as possible!